 - Next add the finely chopped walnuts, then sift in the flour, baking powder and spices.

-- Using a metal spoon, fold all of the ingredients together until they are fully combined.
+- Use a metal spoon to fold all of the ingredients together until they are fully combined.

 - Spoon the cake batter into the prepared Bundt tin, pressing down to ensure the tin does not have any air gaps.
 Smooth the top of the batter.